The Strong Trotter Property for Locally $\mu$-convex Lie Groups: Acknowledgements

 \section{Acknowledgements}

-The author thanks K.-H. Neeb for raising the question whether the strong Trotter property holds in the locally $\mu$-convex context.
-He furthermore thanks K.-H. Neeb and H. Gl\"ockner for general remarks on a draft of the present article.
-This work has been supported by the Alexander von Humboldt foundation of Germany.
+The author thanks K.-H.\ Neeb for raising the question whether the strong Trotter property holds in the locally $\mu$-convex context.
+He furthermore thanks K.-H.\ Neeb and H.\ Gl\"ockner for general remarks on a draft of the present article; as well as an anonymous JoLT referee for his helpful suggestions concerning the presentation of this article.
+This work has been supported by the Alexander von Humboldt Foundation of Germany.

 \addtocontents{toc}{ }